Frequently Asked Questions

 ISSL member schools are primarily day schools with a few boarding programs.
-Enrollment has been increasing gradually over the past few years while the numbers of applicants has grown significantly.
-Day school tuitions ranged from a few thousand to over $20,000 with boarding schools median tuition standing at approximately $24,000.
+Day school tuitions ranged from a few thousand to over $20,000 with boarding schools.
 Many schools offer need-based financial aid.
-Member schools also pride themselves in the rich diversity that make up their student bodies.
+Member schools also pride themselves on the rich diversity that make up their student bodies.

-The ISSL member schools admit students of any race, color, national and ethnic origins to all the rights, privileges, programs, and activities generally accorded or made available to students at these schools.
+The ISSL member schools admit students of any race, color, national and ethnic origins.
 They do not discriminate on the basis of race, color, national and ethnic origin in administration of their educational policies, admission policies, scholarships and loan programs, and athletic and other school administered programs.

 - Boarding schools: